cvarrasi/better-muted-words-twitter-extension/README.md

 ### Is any of my data collected/stored?
 No, this extension does not collect any data, it simply runs in your browser.

+### Do the words in preset packs mean anything?
+No, the words are simply to mute topics you might not want to see in your relaxing social media time. <br>
+<b>No position on wars, social issues, politics, etc is taken as part of this extension.</b>